Sep 17, 2021

 MARK PHILLIPS: The crazy thing is that through all of this, she can't read a map.

-JAD ABUMRAD: What?
+JAD: What?
 What do you mean?

 MARK PHILLIPS: Well, one of the main functions of that kiwi-sized part of her brain that the doctors took out, as I said, was spatial reasoning.
 And so after the surgery, maps just look weird to her.

-DIANE VAN DEREN: It's, like, just a bunch of information on a piece of paper.
+DIANE VAN DEREN: It's like just a bunch of information on a piece of paper.
 All those lines, all those squigglies.

-MARK PHILLIPS: Just noise.
+MARK PHILLIPS: It's just noise.

 MARK PHILLIPS: Is it left?
 Is it right?